-The Alaska Department of Environmental Conservation (DEC) appreciates the opportunity to present to the Board of Forestry (Board) its 2021 annual report on the effectiveness of the Alaska Forest Resources and Practices Act (FRPA) and the FRPA regulations in meeting state water quality objectives.
+The Alaska Department of Environmental Conservation (DEC) appreciates the opportunity to present to the Board of Forestry (Board) its 2022 annual report on the effectiveness of the Alaska Forest Resources and Practices Act (FRPA) and application of FRPA regulations pertaining to state water quality objectives.

-DEC's FRPA water quality objectives for forest operations are: (1) meeting state water quality standards (18 AAC 70); and (2) not causing "degradation of water quality" as defined in 11 AAC 95.900.
+DEC's roles in application of the FRPA water quality objectives for forest operations are: (1) ensure state water quality standards (18 AAC 70) are met; and (2) ensure projects are not causing "degradation of water quality" as defined in 11 AAC 95.900.

 The FRPA and regulations specify and require the proper application of Best Management Practices (BMPs) to meet the FRPA water quality objectives.
-Determining if the BMPs are implemented, and if they are effective in meeting the water quality objectives occurs primarily through: (1) state resource agency staff conducting formal compliance monitoring on timber harvest operations, and conducting forest practices field inspections; (2) operators performing routine self-monitoring; and (3) the collection, analysis, and reporting of water quality and fish habitat monitoring data from comprehensive BMP effectiveness projects.
+Determining if the BMPs are implemented, and if they are effective in meeting the water quality objectives, occurs primarily through: (1) state resource agency staff conducting formal compliance monitoring on timber harvest operations, and conducting forest practices field inspections; (2) operators performing routine self-monitoring; and (3) the collection, analysis, and reporting of water quality and fish habitat monitoring data from comprehensive BMP effectiveness projects.
 Under the authority of the federal Clean Water Act (CWA), DEC is involved in similar activities on U.S. Forest Service (USFS) lands.

-In 2021, DEC received timber harvest plans on all land ownerships and performed summary reviews focused on the forest practices activities that may affect drinking water sources and public health to ensure that those activities are in compliance with the requirements of the Alaska Drinking Water Regulations.
-Due to budget and travel reductions, DEC did not participate in field inspections.
-The Department of Natural Resources (DNR) Division of Forestry (DOF) and the Department of Fish and Game (DFG) Habitat Division conducted reviews and inspections which have proven valuable to ensuring that the BMPs are properly implemented and are effective at protecting water quality.
+In 2022, DEC received timber harvest plans on all land ownerships and performed summary reviews focused on the forest practices activities that may affect drinking water sources and public health to ensure that those activities comply with the requirements of the Alaska Drinking Water and Water Quality Standards Regulations.
+The Department of Natural Resources (DNR) Division of Forestry (DOF), the Department of Fish and Game (DFG) Habitat Division, and DEC Division of Water conducted reviews and inspections which have proven valuable to ensuring that FRPA BMPs are properly implemented and are effective at protecting water quality.

 II.
-Forest Practices Implementation on Private, Municipal, and Trust Lands
+Forest Practices Implementation on Private and Other Public Lands